Codeception/Verify/UPGRADE.md

 Verify function
 -------

+In version `2.x` the `verifiers` are classes.
+Each verifier handles a specific type of data.

+Thanks to this you can enjoy an autocompletion of your `IDE` much more intelligent than before...

+That is why **we have deleted verifiers as global functions** and we have used a new class-based syntax.

+According to the above:

  * `Verify` no longer receives a `string $message` as a parameter, now each _**verifier**_ fulfills this function.
  * `verify_that` was deleted.
 Use `VerifyThat` instead.
  * `verify_not` was deleted.
 Use `Verify()->empty` instead.